Make a debt claim in the Circuit Court

 • If the respondent does not submit a defence form within 10 days of submitting the appearance form, you can apply for a judgment in default of defence.

-For further information on how to apply for a judgment in default, please see our Summary Judgments page.
+• For further information on how to apply for a judgement in default, please see our Summary Judgments page.

 If you wish to have the case listed for court, you must:

-• In Dublin: Serve the Notice of Trial at least 21 days before the date given by the court office.
+• If your case is being heard in Dublin you must serve the Notice of Trial on the respondent(s) at least 21 days before the date given by the court office.
 The case will then be listed for court.

-Note: If you do not submit any legal documents or take any steps in progressing the claim in the previous 12 months, you must give a month's notice of your intention to proceed.
-To do this, serve a Notice of Intention to Proceed (template form that can be used) on the respondent.
+Note: If you do not submit any legal documents to the court office, or take any step in progressing the claim in the previous 12 months, you must give a month's notice of your intention to proceed with the claim.
+To do this, you must serve a Notice of Intention to Proceed (template form that can be used) on the respondent.

 On the day the case is being heard, you must bring all documents including correspondence, contracts, affidavits, forms, and any other documents relevant to your case.
 Please ensure you bring a copy for the judge and for each respondent.
 For more information, please see our What to Expect in Court page.

-How cases are listed for hearing can vary between Circuit Courts, depending on the number of sittings and court directions.
-You should contact the court office where you are making your claim for more information on local Circuit Court procedures.
+How cases are listed for hearing can be different between Circuit Courts, depending on the number of sittings and court directions.
+You should contact the court office where you are making your claim for more information on the local Circuit Court procedures.

-Note: If you do not serve a Notice of Trial, the respondent can choose to serve one on you if they have submitted a counterclaim and wish to proceed with it.
+Note: If you do not serve a Notice of Trial, the respondent can choose to serve a Notice of Trial on you if they have submitted a counterclaim and wish to proceed with it.

 All steps: